COPRS/production-common/rs-processing-common/README.md

 If just start is provided and end is undefined this will result in:
 `PublicationDate gt 2010-10-18T14:33:00.000Z`

-The key contains the parameter name that is provided to the endpoint and .
+The key contains the parameter name that is provided to the endpoint and.
 Please note that in order to avoid misunderstanding during the parsing the key needs to be surrounded by round brackets.
 These brackets are ignored and required to escape the term for YAML.

-If multiple parameters are provided to the STAC endpoint and multiple statements had been applied, they will be concat at the end of the processing all together using an AND operator.
+If multiple parameters are provided to the STAC endpoint and multiple statements had been applied, they will be concatenated at the end of the processing all together using an AND operator.

 ## Metadata Search Controller